International flights to Chile

 In addition to your registration form, you will be asked to complete a medical questionnaire before traveling.
 Our ship’s doctor will review all information so that any concerns can be addressed prior to the voyage.
 A doctor’s signature is not required for participation in the tour except in certain cases as determined by our doctor and Expedition Leader.

 Airfare, except flights listed as included, is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by February 17.
+Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by 4:00pm on February 17.
 For most, this means leaving home by February 16, and most flights route through Santiago, Chile.
 Depart from Ushuaia, Argentina (USH) any time after 12:00pm on March 4.
 Most flights homeward route through Buenos Aires, Argentina.
 Allow at least four hours to transfer between the domestic and international airports in Buenos Aires.